-- 7.11 National and regional studies suggest that much of the waste that is currently sent to landfill could be recovered for energy25.
+- 7.9 Achieving this high recycling rate will require significant investment from local authorities and the waste industry to provide additional waste collections and recycling infrastructure.
+The collection of food waste, for example, is seen as a key way of improving recycling rates but will need separate collection systems and the development of anaerobic digestion or in-vessel composting facilities.
+In the short to medium term making such changes may be very difficult, because of the lack of available funding, but the purpose of the Waste Core Strategy is to set out our long term aspirations. - 7.10 Where it is not possible to recycle waste, the next most sustainable option is to recover energy from it.
+This can also provide a local source of heat or power for other nearby development, helping to meet the Government's aims of decentralising energy supplies and providing alternative forms of renewable or low carbon energy to offset the need for fossil fuels.
+There are many different forms of energy recovery ranging from thermal methods such as incineration, pyrolysis or gasification, to biological methods, such as anaerobic digestion, which can also count towards recycling targets as described above.
+Other than using anaerobic digestion to treat food waste, national policy and guidance is clear that the planning system should not make any preference in terms of the type of energy recovery technology used as these are treated equally within the waste hierarchy as long as they meet defined levels of energy efficiency. - 7.11 National and regional studies suggest that much of the waste that is currently sent to landfill could be recovered for energy.
 We therefore think the Waste Core Strategy should support the development of appropriate energy recovery facilities where these help to reduce the amount of waste going to landfill.
 This needs to be balanced carefully so that the scale of any proposed energy recovery facilities does not preclude future increases in recycling.
 We also want to see a reduction in the amount of waste going to landfill so that this becomes a last resort - 7.12 As set out in our vision, our general approach will therefore be one of providing for increased recycling, supported by some energy recovery and a declining role for landfill.
-Table X below assesses likely future waste management needs and illustrates the amount of additional waste management capacity that is likely to be required in order to meet our goal of recycling or composting 70% of our waste.
+Tables 5 and 6 assess likely future waste management needs and illustrate the amount of additional waste management capacity that is likely to be required in order to meet our goal of recycling or composting 70% of our waste.
 If future recycling rates reach this level and the proportion of waste disposed of can be can be reduced to 10% or less, we would need around 20% of our waste to be recovered for energy.
 On the other hand, if higher recycling rates are not achieved then this would mean greater demand for either energy recovery or landfill.